 the provision of relevant professional expert assistance, such as independent facilitators, conflict resolution specialists, external legal advisors, and/or other relevant expert advice.

 The GNSO Council recognizes the substantial benefits that have been achieved by holding a Strategic Planning Session of the GNSO Council in the first quarter of 2018 and 2019.
 This session shaped our workplan throughout 2018 and saw Councillors brainstorm, develop, and ultimately begin to implement the Council’s Policy Development Process 3.0.
-The Council would like to encourage the continuation of an annual strategic planning retreat as part of the core budget; but for now, we ask that resources be made available for a Strategic Planning Session of the GNSO Council in January or February 2020.
+The Council would like to encourage the continuation of an annual strategic planning session as part of the core budget; but for now, we ask that resources be made available for a Strategic Planning Session of the GNSO Council in Q1 2020.

-The GNSO Council notes with interest that many commenters raised concerns about continued growth in the organization’s overall personnel and related costs.
+The GNSO Council notes that many commenters raised concerns in FY19 about continued growth in the organization’s overall personnel and related costs.
 As we stated in our comment last year, the GNSO Council believes that growth of staff numbers should only occur under explicit justification and replacements due to staff attrition should always occur with tight scrutiny; especially in times of stagnate funding levels.
-We were not alone in making these comments last year, and we believe there was a community consensus that the organization cannot continue to grow at its current scale and may need to consider reducing its size.

-In particular, we encourage ICANN org to provide more diligent explanations and justification for staff allocated to each group that affects policy development, coordination, and implementation, while keeping in mind that in times of stagnating income, organizations need to curtail internal growth, not merely cut services to the communities that they are designed by their mission to support.
+In particular, we encourage ICANN org to provide more diligent explanations and justification for staff allocated to each group that affects policy development, coordination, and implementation

-We have observed strong concerns on this from within our communities and expect that they will raise concerns.
-At this point, we note that more staff and funding resources continue to migrate into programs that are more staff than broadly community driven and that continued cuts in community programs, such as CROP and Additional Budget Requests are sacrificed to more staff roles and staff decisions about who and what is funded, versus community proposals that enable community members to advance policy awareness and engagement at a more localized level.

 The GNSO Council understands that there is no funding in the budget for the Document Drafting and Development Pilot Program.
 This program was used broadly by the GNSO’s Stakeholder Groups and Constituencies, and we understand was well-received and created value for the ICANN community.
 We encourage ICANN to help reduce volunteer burnout by providing communities with 125 hours of research assistance in FY20.